hannahhoward/a1atscript/README.md

 ### Initial setup

-> You must be building your Angular 1.x with ES6 and Traceur to use this code.
+> You must be building your Angular 1.x with an ES Next transpiler.
+The system has been tested with both Babel.js and Traceur.
+See "Using a transpiler other than Traceur" for important caveats if you are not using Traceur.
 How to setup a JS build system that incorporates ES6 is beyond the scope of this document.
 Check for tutorials on the internet

 #### Install the module